2022 national biofuels policies

 [5] Crop-based biofuels capped at 4.5%

-[10] 9.7% after double counting.
-Advanced biofuels must represent at least 50% of the biofuels mix after double counting
+[10] 9.7% with multipliers.
+Can be lowered to 6%.
+Advanced biofuels must be at least 50% of the biofuels mix after double counting.
+Crop–based capped at 5%

-[13] High ILUC-risk biofuels cap (including palm oil, oil palm fresh fruit bunches, PFAD, palm kernel oil and palm kernel shells oil) at 3.1%
+[15] Crop–based capped at 7%.
+High-ILUC–risk biofuels cap (incl. palm oil, oil palm fresh fruit bunches, PFAD, palm kernel oil and palm kernel shells oil) at 3%